JortdeBokx/xorg_switcher/README.md

 ### Contributions:
 Have an idea or improvement?
 Let me know via [issues](https://github.com/JortdeBokx/xorg_switcher/issues) or create a pull request :)

+## Tips for running Manjaro XFCE with nvidia graphics in an egpu
 ### Fix nvidia screen tearing on Manjaro with xfce4
 An issue I personally encoutered was a lot of scren tearing on manjaro xfce, here is the fix I used:
 * Add nvidia-drm.modeset=1 to GRUB_CMDLINE_LINUX_DEFAULT in `/etc/default/grub`.
 Then call `sudo update-grub`